L4 / IC3 · 3–5 years

 Where ML Engineer candidates fail

-A few common mistakes that get ML Engineer candidates rejected even when they're otherwise strong.
-Worth spotting in a mock interview before they show up in a real one.
+A few common mistakes that get ML Engineer candidates rejected even when they are otherwise strong.
+Worth catching in a mock interview before they show up in a real one.

 Designing an ML system around the model and never mentioning the training data pipeline or labels.